-- A. Psychiatric hospitals operated by the Michigan Department of Health and Human Services (MDHHS). - B. Centers for persons with developmental disabilities and community placement agencies operated by the MDHHS. - C. Children's psychiatric hospitals operated by the MDHHS. - D. Special facilities operated by the MDHHS. - E. Community Mental Health Services Programs (CMHSPs) and Prepaid Inpatient Health Plans under contract with MDHHS. - F. All providers of mental health services who receive public funds, either directly or by contract, grant, third party payers, including managed care organizations or other reimbursements.
+- A. Psychiatric hospitals operated by the Michigan Department of Health and Human Services (MDHHS). - B. Centers for individualss with developmental disabilities (DD) and community placement agencies operated by the MDHHS. - C. Children's psychiatric hospitals operated by the MDHHS. - D. Special facilities operated by the MDHHS. - E. Prepaid Inpatient Health Plans (PIHPs) and Community Mental Health Services Programs (CMHSPs) under contract with the MDHHS. - F. All providers of mental health services who receive public funds, either directly or by contract, grant, or third-party payers including managed care organizations (MCOs) or other reimbursements.